 Mediplex is run by Dr Peter Hession, who studied medicine at Oxford University (BA in Physiological Sciences, 1983) and King's College Hospital, London (MB BS, 1986), and then worked in the UK National Health Service for two years before entering the pharmaceutical industry.
 During his time in the industry, Dr Hession has been trained in pharmaceutical medicine (Diploma of Pharmaceutical Medicine, 1993) and in regulatory affairs (Member of The Organisation for Professionals in Regulatory Affairs (MTOPRA) and its predecessor since 1992).
-He is a member of the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians and former visiting lecturer on medical communications for the Postgraduate Course in Pharmaceutical Medicine run by the University of Wales.
+He is a member of the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians and former visiting lecturer on medical communications and strategic regulatory documents for the Postgraduate Course in Pharmaceutical Medicine run by the University of Wales.
 Dr Hession is married to a midwife; they have three children.

 A synopsis of Dr Hession's career follows.